The-going/evlproject/content/pipeline/porting/arch.md

 ```

 `_TLF_OOB` is a local `thread_info` flag denoting a current task
-running out-of-band code over the head stage.
-If set, the epilogue
+running out-of-band code over the oob stage.
+If set, the epilogue must
-must be skipped.
+be skipped.

 ## Reconciling the virtual interrupt state to the epilogue logic